 - The second method is to structure your text so that it can be used in machine learning models to predict future events.

 You can convert free-form text into structured data for use in predictive models or unearth hidden patterns in your data.
-With text mining, you can flag potential customers eligible for cross-selling, forecast citizens’ sentiments, or understand behaviors that predict fraud.
+With text mining, you can flag potential customers eligible for cross-selling, forecast customers’ sentiments, or understand behaviors that predict fraud.

 How is Text Analytics Used in Business?